The Ball-on-Plate is the 90’s Arcade experience re-imagined.

 The animation shows the activity of the neural network based on the current ball and desired target position.

-We use the Ball-on-Plate system to benchmark the performance of our research.
+We use the Ball-on-Plate system to benchmark the performance of our researched control algorithms.
 Several publications are in the making and will soon be explained visually here!

 Several thesis projects have already utilized the Ball-on-Plate system to develop and benchmark novel control approaches.
 Below is a list of current and past thesis projects: